ntrogh/RobotUprising/README.md

 ## Challenge

-One part of the giant maze is the *THE ROOT* through which the robots need to navigate through, avoiding obstacles and finding the exit.
+One part of the giant maze is the *THE ROOT*, which the robots need to navigate through, avoiding obstacles and finding the exit.

 The attendees are provided a birdseye view camera, that is looking at the *THE ROOT* from above.
 Using this camera, the attendees could find their optimal path.